Phillies vs. Red Sox MLB Betting Odds, Trends & Prediction

 Phillies vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 16 of Philadelphia’s last 19 games played in June.
+Over/Under has gone UNDER in 11 of Philadelphia’s last 12 games when playing as the favorite

-The total has gone UNDER in 10 of Philadelphia’s last 12 games.
+The total has gone UNDER in 10 of Philadelphia’s last 11 games

 Phillies vs. Red Sox MLB BETTING PREDICTION

 Take Philadelphia.
-The Phillies are 37-12 in their last 49 games overall, are 30-10 in their last 40 interleague matchups and are 10-3 in their last 13 meetings with an opponent from the American League East.
-On the other side, the Red Sox are just 2-6 in their last eight games when playing the Phillies at home and they’ve dropped 12 out of their last 15 home games when playing on a Tuesday.
+The Phillies are 38-12 in their last 50 games overall, are 14-6 in their last 20 road contests and is 31-10 in their last 41 games against an opponent from the American League.
+On the other side, the Red Sox are just 2-7 in their last nine home meetings with the Phillies, are 3-7 in their last 10 games against an opponent in the National League East and are 1-4 in their last five games when listed as the underdog.